Summary

 # Expected output: Python 3.12.x

 uv is a Python package installer and resolver written in Rust.
-It is 10-100x faster than pip and replaces pip, pip-tools, pipx, poetry, pyenv, twine, and virtualenv — all in one tool.
+It is 10 to 100 times faster than pip and replaces pip, pip-tools, pipx, poetry, pyenv, twine, and virtualenv in a single tool.

 # Install uv